 The program's classes are ideal for those who seek flexibility in their course schedules and plan to register as either a full- or part-time student.
-Classes are conducted one evening per week per class on the main campus in Lisle starting at 6:30 p.m.
-Select courses may be offered in a weekend, Saturday, or online format.
+Courses are taught in eight-week terms and are held one evening per week (Monday through Thursday), two weekends (Friday evening, all day Saturday and

+Sunday), or on several Saturdays.
+Some courses are also available online.
 Please consult MyBenU for exact times and locations.